emma-sax4/emmasax4.info/README.md

 Some words describing this set should go here.
 ```

-The `set` will be what Jekyll will use to filter out which thoughts belong to that set, so the page will only show that set's thoughts on the page.
+The `set` front matter indicates which thoughts to show on that page, so only thoughts that belong to that single set will be on the page.
 This should be the same as the set name but with underscores.
 The permalink should have the name of the set, but with dashes.

 Each individual thought should sit inside the `_thoughts/<set-name>/` directory, and should make use of the `title` and `subtitle` metadata, where the `title` is the name of the set, and the `subtitle` is the title of that specific thought:
 ```